ZertoPublic/Z4K/docs/TaintsandTolerations.md

 kubectl annotate node <node-name> zertorole-
 ```

+<span class="Note">Notes:
-<span class="Note">Note: Nodes that are tainted with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have it's deployments protected.</span>
+-	Nodes that are tainted with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have protected deployments.
 -	Taints and tolerations are not replicated.
--	When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection, **before** recovery oeprations take place.
+-	When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection, **before** recovery oeprations take place.</span>

 -	For more info, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)